logicalclocks/hopsworks/docs/admin/auth.md

 2. **OAuth2**: if your organization already have an identity management system compatible with [OpenID Connect (OIDC)](https://openid.net/connect/) you can configure Hopsworks to use your identity provider by enabling **OAuth** as shown in the figure below.
-After enabling OAuth you can register your client by clicking on **Add Identity Provider** button.
+After enabling OAuth you can register your identity provider by clicking on **Add Identity Provider** button.
 See [Create client](./oauth2/create-client.md) for details.

 <figure>